Ibanez92/Recipe-App/README.md

 # Recipe-App
-Food Recipe App using Vanilla Javascript, also can be used on mobile.
-Clicking on the view recipe button will take the user to the source website to find the recipe chosen.
+Food Recipe App uses Vanilla Javascript.
+It can be used on mobile or desktop.
+The user inputs any type of food and the Edamame Recipe Search API brings up the name of the Recipe, the Calories, the Diet Label, and the Health Label.
+Clicking on the view recipe button will take the user to the source website to find the ingredients of the recipe chosen

 # Technology used
 HTML